operator-framework/operator-controller/docs/api-reference/catalogd-webserver.md

 # Catalogd web server

-[Catalogd](https://github.com/operator-framework/catalogd), the OLM v1 component for making catalog contents available on cluster, includes a web server that serves catalog contents to clients via a HTTP(S) endpoint.
+[Catalogd](https://github.com/operator-framework/catalogd), the OLM v1 component for making catalog contents available on cluster, includes a web server that serves catalog contents to clients via an HTTP(S) endpoint.

 The endpoint to retrieve this information is provided in the `.status.contentURL` of a `ClusterCatalog` resource.
 As an example: